k2view-academy/K2View-Academy/articles/DPM/04_Customer_Direct_Requests/01_Customer_Direct_Requests_Overview.md

 # Customer Direct Requests

-The DPM system provides different ways to allow a customer to submit a DPM request, search for a request previously submitted and view its details:
+The DPM system provides different ways to allow a customer to submit a DPM request, such as a search for a previously submitted request and view of its details.
+The DPM:

-- DPM includes built-in user interface for the use of a customer.
+- includes built-in user interface for the use of a customer.
-- DPM provides a set of APIs that can be integrated in the customer portal of each corporate that uses the system.
+- provides a set of APIs that can be integrated in the customer portal of each corporation that uses the system.

 ## DPM Customer’s Built-in User Interface

-DPM includes a set of screens that allow a customer to submit DPM Requests, as well as view his own request’s details.
+The DPM includes a set of screens that allow a customer to submit DPM Requests, as well as view request details.